DolphinWorld/CarND-MPC-Project/README.md

 ## Project Writeup

 This model uses CppAD::ipopt to find the minimum cost provided by FG_eval operator method.
 There are six states (`psi`, `v`, `cte`, `epsi`, `delta`, and `a`), plus `x` and `y` positions.
 We then create cost function based on those six states.
 I mainly focus on cte and epsi, make sure it move to the correct reference trajectory.
 I also don't want the car to stop, so need to have cost function for v vs reference speed (`60 mph`).
-But the value of speed difference could be too big because their value are large, so I set the coefficiency of speed to 0.005.
+But the value of speed difference could be too big because their value are large, so I set the coefficiency of speed to 0.25.
+During test, I noticed big swing of the yellow line, I think that may because my angle and delta angle is too large, so I increased the cost of both coefficient to large values, 1200 and 1000.

 ### Choices for `dt` and `N`

 Since I want to calculate the cte as soon as possible, I set `dt` to `0.1`.
-Also, since we only use one or two points of predicted path, I set `N` to small number `30`.
-I tried to set the `dt` to `0.2`, the car drive toward edge twice, so I just keep it `0.1` to be a safe self-driving car.
-I tried to set `N` to some bigger number, but realized it is not useful because the car only took the first one or two data points.
+Also, since we only use one or two points of predicted path, I set `N` to small number `10`.
+I tried to set the `dt` to `0.2`, the accuracy dropped, the car drive toward edge twice, so I just keep it `0.1` to be a safe self-driving car.
+I tried to set `N` to some bigger number, but realized it is not useful because the car only took the first one or two data points, and it took longer time to calculate.
+The N * dt is the prediction path length.

 ### A polynomial is fitted to waypoints.